gillett-hernandez/rust-pathtracer/README.md

 I used [this](https://github.com/svenstaro/bvh) to implement the BVH.
 I modified it to use my AABB implementation and other math routines, but for the most part the algorithm is unchanged.

+I grabbed some sRGB basis functions for upsampling textures from [this](https://github.com/imallett/simple-spectral) paper/repo

 ## Contribution

 Please view this as a hobby or reference implementation.
 If you find any issues, please feel free to log them on GitHub's issue tracker, or submit a pull request to fix them :)